Trade Federation Charter

 • incapacitating illness and/or death

-• leaving the Trade Federation or a Nationalized Faction
+• Withdrawing from the Trade Federation or a Nationalized Faction

 Cabinet Ministers are able to step down at any time from their position with an honorable discharge.